gottesmm/swift/docs/SemanticARC.md

 2. strong_release, release_value will be replaced by a destroy_value instruction with the following semantics:

    a.
 By default a destroy_value will perform a release_value on its input value.
-After this point, the bit value of the SSA value is undefined and in debugging situations, the SSA value could be given a malloc scribbled payload.
+After this point, the bit value of the SSA value is undefinevd and in debugging situations, the SSA value could be given a malloc scribbled payload.

    b.
 A destroy_value with the [noop] flag attached to it does not perform a release_value on its input value but /does/ scribble over the memory in debugging situations. *FIXME [noop] needs a better name*.